Euler class groups and motivic stable cohomotopy: Group structures and naive -homotopy classes

-This section is the algebraic and geometric heart of the paper.
-If we use the identification $\pi_0(\Singaone Q_{2n})(U) \cong [U,Q_{2n}]_{\aone}$ for $U$ a smooth $k$-scheme from Theorem~\ref{thm:naivevsrefined}, then if $U$ has dimension $\leq 2n-2$, $\pi_0(\Singaone Q_{2n})(U)$ inherits a functorial abelian group structure from Proposition~\ref{prop:groupstructureI}.
-However, elements of $\pi_0(\Singaone Q_{2n})(U)$ are represented by actual morphisms $U \to Q_{2n}$.
-In Section~\ref{ss:naivehomotopies}, we review some results of \cite{Fasel15b} and some preliminary moving lemmas that allow us to identity maps $U \to Q_{2n}$ in ``ideal-theoretic" terms.
-In Section~\ref{ss:geometricdescription} we use these ideas to give a completely algebraic description of the composition operation; this is achieved in Theorem~\ref{thm:concretetau}.
+In Section~\ref{ss:naivehomotopies}, we review some results of \cite{Fasel15b} and some preliminary moving lemmas that allow us to identify maps $U \to Q_{2n}$ in ``ideal-theoretic" terms.
+In Section~\ref{ss:geometricdescription} we use these ideas to give a completely algebraic description of the composition operation $\tau$; this is achieved in Theorem~\ref{thm:concretetau}.